sthita-sid-pragya/python_projects-learning_repositories/README.md

 # python_projects-learning_repositories
-Python projects and learnings
+Simple python projects and learnings

 1) Creating a binary search algorithm project to understand divide/conquer techniques.
+Time complexity is compared.
 2) Minesweeper game using Pycharm.
+Implements recursion.
+All images and audio effects were taken from the pygame project websites.